The ISO 27001 Planning Phase Key Steps

 Review Identified Controls

-Select Appropriate Controls: Choose appropriate controls for mitigating the identified risks, including both technical and organisational measures.
+Select suitable controls to mitigate the identified risks, encompassing both technical and organisational measures.

 Document Control Justifications